 Diversification of energy resources, especially in terms of a more widespread use of renewable energy sources, has been gaining importance over the recent years in economically more advanced countries.
-In addition to restructuring and opening of the energy market, diversification of energy resources and sources of supply of energy, as well as more distributed generation with an emphasis on renewables, is considered one of the fundamental preconditions for secure and reliable supply of electricity and heat and the efficiency of the power sector.
-EU energy policy documents (most notably - European Energy Security Strategy) speak of the need to use local energy resources that do not have to be imported.
+In addition to restructuring and opening of the energy market, diversification of energy resources and sources and routes of supply of energy, as well as more distributed power and heat generation with an emphasis on renewables, is considered one of the fundamental preconditions for secure and reliable supply of electricity and heat and the efficiency of the power sector.
+EU energy policy documents (most notably - European Energy Security Strategy) speak of the need to use local energy resources that do not have to be imported and improve energy security.

 Current trends in the energy field show that there are two main characteristics in moving forward.
 First of all there are more stringent environmental constraints concerning air pollution and the utilisation of water and land.
 This means that energy production must have a sustainable and efficient location.
-Second, the liquidity of the energy market is a precondition for not only national power grids and pipelines, but interconnections with neighbouring energy networks as well.
+Second, the liquidity of the energy market is a precondition for not only national power grids and pipelines, but interconnections with neighbouring energy markets as well.